AmitGoenka/GoList/README.md

 # Pre-work - *GoList*

-**GoList** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**GoList** is an android app that features todo list management with support for adding new tasks, editing and deleting an existing task.

 Submitted by: **Amit Goenka**